pratapppv/DARTH-VADAR/docs/index.md

 ![CST Antenna Radiation Pattern](img\radpat.png)
 ![CST Antenna S11](img\antS11.png)

 The simulated antenna has a lower than average gain due to the underwhelming radiative efficiency which drastically reduces the range of the RADAR.
 As this was just a toy RADAR, the reduced range was not too worrisome.
+Another issue was the reduced bandwidth.
+While the inital goal was to achieve a $$100MHz$$ bandwidth, the simulated antenna post corner truncation yielded a bandwidth of $$50MHz$$, sufficient for short range tests.

 ## Results